 2. Enable login verification: This provides an extra layer of security when you’re logging in.
 Instead of just having to enter your password, you’ll also have to enter a code that Twitter sends to your mobile device.

 To enable this, click on your profile icon>Account>Security>Login verification.
 On the same tab you can also choose to require personal information when changing your password.

 3. Be wary of any third party app that requires access to your account: If you have any doubt as to whether an app is legit or not, don’t install it.
 In order to see which apps do have access to your Twitter account, click on your profile icon and go to Apps.
 To remove an app, click Revoke access.

 4. Watch out for shortened URLs: Given Twitter’s 280 character limit, it makes sense that lots of people use shortened URLs to link off the platform.
 The problem is, these make it hard to know where links are taking you, or if it’s to a malicious site.
 So if you want to be really cautious, don’t click on links you see posted on other people’s tweets.

 A good indication that someone has been tampering with your account is if you notice unfamiliar activity, like following someone new or sending out tweets you don’t remember.
-If you do see this, the first thing you’re going to want to do is change your password.
+If you do see this, the first thing you’re going to want to do is to change your password.
 You should also report it to Twitter.
-You can do this by going to their help center and submitting a ticket.
+You can do this by going to their help centre and submitting a ticket.

-Rachel didn’t think much of it when during a routine Facebook scroll she clicked that she was interested in attending a concert by one of her favorite bands.
+Rachel didn’t think much of it when during a routine Facebook scroll she clicked that she was interested in attending a concert by one of her favourite bands.
 But she was excited when one of the members of the band friend requested her and started sending her private messages.